 At the same time, other government regulations may play minor roles in COE prices.
 For instance, in 2018, the LTA reduced the vehicle growth rate to zero.
-This meant that the number of new cars allowed on the roads has to match the number of cars that were deregistered that year.
+This will remain 0% until January 31st, 2022.
+This means that the number of new cars allowed on the roads has to match the number of cars that were deregistered that year.
 However, because the COE quota is determined by deregistrations, it was predicted not to have a large effect on COE quotas.
-Indeed, we saw only a slight increase in the COE bids to quotia in 2018 compared to 2017 and a drop in the COE premium.

 If you're thinking about buying a car within the next year or two, it would be a good idea to keep an eye on how consumers, car dealerships and automakers react, and to find out if the models you're interested in will be affected.

 - In 2016, roughly 27% of cars turning 10 years old had their COEs renewed; as of February, 2017, about 32% have.
 This reflects a huge increase in the number of people who are choosing to renew COEs rather than deregister their cars as they turn 10 years old.